 What performance opportunities are available?
 Does SPCPA offer extra-curricular programming?

 Each semester, every arts class presents work either in process or performance.
 Showcases, workshops, concerts, and open houses happen most often at the end of a semester.
 J-Term is an opportunity for students to work exclusively toward a performance that happens at the end of January.
 All arts programming at SPCPA, at this point, is curricular.

 How does SPCPA work with students who must miss an extended period of school for an outside arts experience?

 Students must complete a Predicted Extended Arts Absence (PEAA) Contract.
 Students work with arts and academic instructors to determine what requirements must be met during and after an absence due to an outside arts experience.

-While it is a part of our mission to work with students who must miss extended time for performances, it is most important for students to take responsibility to complete the agreed-upon work in a timely manner.
+While it is a part of our mission to work with students who must miss extended time for performances, it is very important for students to take responsibility to complete the agreed-upon work in a timely manner.

 Students must see the Dean of Students to obtain a Predicted Extended Arts (PEAA) Contract.

 Every arts instructor employed by SPCPA is licensed by the Minnesota Board of Teaching.
 Because all our arts instructors are working professional artists, most arts instructors are working under a limited license.